 (d) may consider and dismiss or determine applications, and receive submissions and representations in relation to any application before it, as it thinks fit.

-(2) The licensing authority, when constituted by the Court —
+(2) The licensing authority, when constituted by the Commission —

 (a) may sit at such times and such places as it thinks fit; and

-(b) may exercise in Chambers any jurisdiction of the Court except the hearing of applications for a new licence, or for a removal, where an objection is lodged and not withdrawn.
+(b) may exercise in Chambers any jurisdiction of the Commission except the hearing of applications for a new licence, or for a removal, where an objection is lodged and not withdrawn.

 (3) The licensing authority, when constituted by the Director, may conduct or arrange hearings, meetings, consultations, and negotiations as the Director thinks fit, at such times and places as the Director may appoint.